Tygron/tygron-dashboard/dashboards/hso/README.md

 - Weirs

 # How to install the HSO
+The HSO Dashboard is installed using the HSO Plugin that can be found on the public geoshare.

 1. Start the Preview, log in, and create a new project or load an existing project.